rgglez/ndjbdns-scripts/README.md

      * *data.cdb* - creates a backup, creates the data text file from the zone files.
      * *backupdata* - moves the old data file to a backup directory.
      * *data* - creates the data text file from the zone files.
-     * *remote* - executes *data.cdb* and copies the data fiel to a secondary DNS server using rsync.
+     * *remote* - executes *data.cdb* and copies the data fiel to a secondary DNS server using rsync over ssh.

   You'll need to modify the paths.